upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

 The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
 Within this environment, a set of challenges arises repeatedly across organizations, domains, and technological contexts:

-- decisions that are implicit rather than explicit,
+- implicit and unexamined decisions,
 - loss of original intent and rationale over time,
-- fragmented and partial understanding of the system,
+- fragmentation of understanding of the software system,
 - divergence between intent and realized structure,
 - difficulty assessing and governing change,
 - limited ability to revisit and re-evaluate past decisions.